sergueik/springboot_study/basic-elk-cluster/README.md

 ### Info

-clone on [custom cluster](https://github.com/amalcp/Dockerized-ELK-APM-Server) with relatively old versions of ELK applications for APM learning  testing (aftera failed to vanilla install of `apm-server` on a a custom Vagrant box with other components installed)
+clone on [Elastic APM-Server Lab](https://github.com/SMin1620/Elastic_APM_Lab) ELK applications cluster for APM learning  testing (aftera failed to vanilla install of `apm-server` on a a custom Vagrant box with other components installed)

 ### Usage